oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 }
 {% endhighlight %}

 We start a separate Thread to manage the request.
-Since we had already a thread which is the main thread of the application, we extract the value of the field before the new thread so we avoid locking.
+Since we had the main application thread, we extract the value of the field of the UI, before our new thread start executing.

-We also use Dispatcher.Invoke inside the new Thread to update the UI component, this is done by providing a Lambda expression that will run in the UI thread.
+We also use *Dispatcher.Invoke* inside the new Thread to update the UI component.
+We provide a Lambda expression that will run in the UI thread.
 This is working and it is responsive now.
+I can move around the window while requesting the data.

 ## Using pool of threads, Task objects

-The problem with the previous approach is that we need to be thinking things like: what threads are we in?
+We get another User Story, we need to add another button and another search field.
+Initially I try to use the same approach.
+The problem with that is: we need to think on what threads are we in?
 Could it be locked by other thread?...
 In addition everything is managed by delegate methods that make our code really difficult to write and debug.

-The main issue really is predictability, this code can fail in different ways in different machines because we don't know about what threads are running in a given machine.
+The main issue really is **predictability**, this code can fail in different ways in different machines, we don't know what threads are running in a given machine.

-I google again and some results talks about using something called _Tasks_.
+I google again and I end up in StackOverflow, where people talk about something called **Tasks**.
 Let's see if we can use that weird thing:

 {% highlight c# %}
 private void Button_DisplayRecords(object sender, RoutedEventArgs e)